FRMiner/FRMiner/INSTALL.md

     the log showed above means that the required environment have been configured successfully, and the code is running.

-    This training process will take a long time which depends on the performance of your machine, if you just want to test the functions of the code or get a initial trained model, you can set the `num_epochs` field in `config.json` as a small integer number.
+    This training process will take a long time which depends on the performance of your machine, if you just want to test the functions of the code or get an initial trained model, you can set the `num_epochs` field in `config.json` as a small integer number.